The Zebra doesn't support your browser version, so please give us a call or upgrade your browser to the latest version.

 |At-fault accident (damage > $1,000)||$1,524||$2,290|

-Auto insurance companies rely on age as an indicator of potential risk, pricing policies accordingly.
-Auto insurance is often most expensive for drivers younger than 25 — because of their inexperience — and relatively affordable for middle-aged drivers.
-Because every car insurance company prices age brackets differently, it's worth comparing rates and shopping around.
+Auto insurance companies rely on a driver's age to indicate risk, pricing premiums accordingly.
+An auto insurance policy is commonly more expensive for teen drivers — thanks to their inexperience — and most affordable for middle-aged drivers.
+Because every car insurance company rates ages differently, it's wise to compare rates and find great coverage.

-As a general rule, teen drivers should choose State Farm over Allstate: State Farm offers average yearly savings of $622 versusAllstate.
+As a general rule, teen drivers should choose State Farm before Allstate: State Farm offers average yearly savings of $622 versusAllstate.

-Costs aside, State Farm and Allstate each have pros and cons, including their discount programs, add-ons, customer satisfaction ratings, and financial stability.
-Be sure to weigh these elements before deciding.
+Aside from finances, State Farm and Allstate each carry pros and cons, including their customer satisfaction ratings, discount programs, add-ons, and financial stability.
+Be sure to get quotes and compare rates before purchasing a policy.

 |Discount Comparison||State Farm||Allstate|